 The current value of the dollar depends on a lot of factors.
 The dollar is weakening now because of concerns related to the amount of debt the United States government is accumulating.
 The government is trying to spur or stimulate the economy via stimulus spending and going further into debt.

 Investors, industry insiders and analysts worry that the current amount of spending will lead to inflation.
 The unemployment rate is up and consumers are seeing less and less disposable income.
-This raises worry that inflation is on the rise and the value of the dollar could shrink significantly.
+This raises the worry that inflation is on the rise and the value of the dollar could shrink significantly.

-Continued spending by the U.S. government and the slumping dollar will contribute to the growth of gold in coming weeks.
+Continued spending by the U.S. government and the slumping dollar will contribute to the growth of gold in the coming weeks.
 The prices will continue to rise if the economy stays in its current state.